Chapter 2: Moon & Stars

 “I tried… it was as if he didn’t hear me,” Jinwon pouted.
 “I wonder what goes up in that head of his…” he stared out the window and there his grandfather was, still sitting there on the porch swing.
 He wanted to get to know the man, but approaching him didn’t seem as easy as it should be.

 “Anyway, what are you doing?”
-Jinwon noted hearing HaYeon play the guitar he stopped playing.
+Jinwon noted hearing HaYeon play the precious guitar he has neglected since the accident.

 “Trying to learn guitar,” HaYeon said.

 “Why?”
 Jinwon asked.

 “It’s boring here, that’s why.
 And besides, this was yours and you don’t play it anymore.
 It’s such a waste of an instrument,” she said.